 "Counsel," as used in this Order, includes parties who are represented by counsel and parties who have elected to appear without counsel and are representing themselves in this litigation (hereinafter referred to as "Pro Se Litigants").
 Counsel, including Pro Se Litigants, must comply with this Order, the Federal Rules of Civil Procedure, and the Central District of California Local Rules.
 See L.R.
 1-3, 83-2.2.3.
+Pro Se Litigants are required to participate in the scheduling conference.

-A. Discovery Cut-Off & Discovery Motions
+A. Discovery Cut-Off and Discovery Motions.